 The primary responsibility of the Board is to oversee the business and affairs of the Company.
-The Board met eight times in fiscal 2015.
-All directors attended at least 75% of the total meetings of the Board and committees of which they were members in 2015.
+The Board met eight times in fiscal 2016.
+All directors attended at least 75% of the total meetings of the Board and committees of which they were members in 2016; for Messrs.
+Adams and Fiedler this refers to the portion of the fiscal year in which each individual served as a director.
 The Board also conducts regularly scheduled executive sessions of non-management directors.
 At these executive sessions, our Lead Director presides.
 Interested persons may communicate about appropriate subject matter with our Lead Director, as described above under the section titled "Communications with the Board."